 More Than One Interest Rate

-There was a time where every single credit card had just one interest rate, but today that is no longer the case.
+There was a time where every single credit card or even payday loan had just one interest rate, but today that is no longer the case.
 These days lots of credit cards have multiple rates, so you will have to be aware of that when you are shopping around.
 There is a rate for purchases, another for cash advances, balance transfers and other things.
 You will have to look at each of the rates for the cards you are interested in before deciding which ones to apply for.
 This will help you save a lot of time and needless frustration.

 Variable vs. Fixed Interest Rates